NCI-ITEB/tumor_epidemiology_approaches/sessions/session_9/practical.md

 /rawdata/NSLC-0337-T01.hg38_multianno.txt
 ```

-The only differences between cmdfile and cmdfil_refit are the major script,  tumor purity and ploidy.

-In the cmdfile, the major script is NGSpurity_BB0.sh.
-This script does not take into account the tumor purity and ploidy information at all.

-In the cmdfile_refit, the major script changed to NGSpurity_BB_refit, which will refit the SCNA profile according to provided purity and ploidy information.
+The only differences between cmdfile and cmdfil_refit are the major script, tumor purity (0.60) and ploidy (3.71).
+In the cmdfile_refit, the major script has changed from NGSpurity_BB0.sh to NGSpurity_BB_refit.sh; this `refit.sh` script will refit the SCNA profile according to provided purity and ploidy information.

 **9\.** Resubmit the cmdfile_refit using swarm in biowulf: